 Adult female flies of the 0.8luc/A8 strain were allowed to lay eggs overnight on glass dishes containing normal fly food.
 The adults were removed and the larvae were allowed to hatch and grow for 2 days.
 On the third day, the larvae were transferred to new dishes containing a treatment of 8 mM barbital and a control of water.
 The larvae were treated for 24 hours.
 After treatment, larvae were transferred to microcentrifuge tubes in groups of 10-15 larvae per tube.
 Extracts were prepared from these larvae and examined through a luciferase assay and a protein assay.

-2microcentrifuge tubethe L adult flies or larvaefor approximately 30 seconds then utesL2first L E,Lof Lsereonds.

-2the , a LLa final volume of LOneL of to all the test tubes using a spectrophotometer
+2.5 Preparation of fly or larval extract for luciferase assay.

+To prepare extracts, 1X CCLR buffer was added to each microcentrifuge tube in which the adult flies or larvae were stored.
+The volume of buffer varied between 10 -20 μL per adult fly or larva.
+The adult flies or larvae were homogenized for approximately 30 seconds with a hand-held homogenizer and kept on ice.
+The homogenate was then centrifuged at 13000 RPM for 8 minutes in a microcentrifuge at 40C.
+The supernatant was carefully transferred to fresh tube and centrifuged again.
+About 50-60 μL of the supernatant was collected and stored in individual vials at -200C.

+2.6 Luciferase assay

+To assay luciferase activity, the extracts were first brought to room temperature.
+In a 1.5 mL Eppendorf tube, 25 μL of luciferase reagent and 5 μL of fly or larval extract was mixed and immediately placed into a luminometer.
+Relative light units (RLU) were measured for 15 seconds and recorded.
+For comparison between samples, protein concentration of each extract was measured and the final results were expressed as RLU/ μg of protein after determining protein concentration.

+2.7 Protein assay

+For the protein assay, a BCA protein assay kit was used.
+Commercially available Bovine serum albumin (BSA) was used as standard.
+In individual glass test tubes, different amounts of BSA in 50 μL 0.5X CCLR were taken.
+For experimental samples, 5 μL of fly or larval extracts adjusted to a final volume of 50 μL with 0.5X CCLR were individually placed in glass test tubes.
+One mL of BCA reagent was added to all the test tubes and incubated at 370C for 30 min.
+The samples were cooled to room temperature and absorbance at 595 nm was measured using a spectrophotometer.
+Duplicate assays were done for the standards and experimental sample.

 Results and Discussion

 Several different combinations of variables were tested in these experiments, finally resulting in the idea that of the three xenobiotics tested, barbital is the most likely to have an inducing effect on the Cyp6a8 gene, while the other xenobiotics show little or no effect at all.
-The values obtained from the luciferase assays and BCA protein assays are show and Table 2 (Table 1)significant 1.
+The values obtained from the luciferase assays and BCA protein assays are shown in Table 1 and Table 2 for the larvae treated with 1 mM GA.
+Although the RLU results showed that GA treatment gives higher activity (Table 1), no significant difference was found between the treated and control after the results were normalized by protein concentration (Table 2; Figure 1).